 Already on Nomad Paradise, we’ve published our ultimate guide to flying comfortably on long haul flights, which lists 30 different tricks and tips to help you through the marathon.
 Now, we’re going to go further and explore products on the market.

 Many product designers have identified the pain points of long haul flights, and a range of products are available online for you to buy.
-We’ve compiled our list of carry-on products that will go a long way to making your next long haul flight a far more comfortable experience.
+We’ve compiled our list of carry-on essentials for long flights that will go a long way to making your next long haul flight a far more comfortable experience.

 Believe it or not, you can trace back a wide range of emotions, feelings, and stresses during a flight, simply to dehydration.
 With the cold air sapped of moisture, and often long periods between consuming food and drink, it doesn’t take long for our bodies to run short of water.